 Summary

 In conclusion, all IT professionals should understand the distinct difference between information security and cyber security to ensure their organizations remain secure online.
 While both disciplines are concerned with shielding data from harm, they each have different approaches to mitigating risk—which means that companies need to employ both techniques to protect themselves from potential threats posed by malicious actors.
-Understanding this distinction can go a long way toward helping CEOs make informed decisions about how best to manage their organization’s IT infrastructure in the future.
-Read and learn more articles about cybersecurity here.

 FAQ: